femboyfin/dbdideas/survivor_perks.md

 ## [Hardened](<https://deadbydaylight.wiki.gg/wiki/Hardened>) 📉 🗑️

-- Changed activiation to either opening a Chest, or blessing-or-cleansing a Totem
+- Changed activation to either opening a Chest, or blessing-or-cleansing a Totem
-  - Reduces the time it takes to activate the perk intially substantially.
+  - Reduces the time it takes to activate the perk initially substantially.
 - Increased duration to **6/8/10 seconds** *(was 3/4/5)*
   - Significant numbers buff to increase the perk's strength.